-It should be noted, however, that while little to no differential social effects would be expected from the perspective of comparing the resultant equilibrium MSYs of the respective alternatives, the underlying rule or equation that determines the resultant MSY for each is materially different and would be expected to result in differential social effects.
-As discussed in Section 4.1.1, rebuilding projections associated with Alternative 1 (Status Quo) would indicate the stock could rebuild more quickly and with less restrictive management measures than those associated with Alternative 2 (Preferred).
-Less restrictive management measures and quicker recovery, if possible, would be expected to result in greater short-term and long-term social benefits.
-However, selection of the correct rule/equation is a biological consideration and the expected benefits of Alternative 1 (Status Quo) relative to Alternative 2 (Preferred) would not be expected to be realized if the rule/equation in Alternative 1 (Status Quo) is inappropriate for the resource.
+It should also be noted that in addition to resulting in different levels of sustained biomass (and different sustainable harvest levels), the underlying rule or equation that determines the resultant MSY for each alternative is materially different and, as a result, would be expected to result in different social and economic effects.
+As discussed in Section 4.1.1, rebuilding projections associated with Alternative 1 (Status Quo) indicate the stock could rebuild more quickly and with less restrictive management than under Alternative 2 (Preferred).
+Less restrictive management measures and quicker recovery, where possible, would be expected to result in greater short-term social and economic benefits relative to more restrictive management measures and slower recovery.
+However, as discussed in the previous paragraph, these short-term benefits must be considered in tandem with the long-term costs of a potentially less stable or sustainable resource, due to the lower standing biomass that would result.